 I am behind on my child support.
 Can filing bankruptcy help me?
 It depends on whether a Debtor files a Chapter 7 bankruptcy or a Chapter 13 bankruptcy.
 There are subtle differences.

 I owe taxes.
 Can filing bankruptcy help me?
 Generally, tax debts are not dischargeable in bankruptcy.
 However, in law, there are always exceptions to the rule.
 If a tax debt is more than ten years old and the Internal Revenue Services has made no attempt to collect...

 If I file for bankruptcy, will it affect my tax refund?
 It depends on the time of the year that the bankruptcy is filed.
 After a bankruptcy petition is filed, the tax refund is considered property of the bankruptcy estate.
 This means the trustee has the right to that refund so that he or she can distribute it equally to the unsecured creditors.

 I am being sued.
 Can filing for bankruptcy stop a lawsuit?
 Yes and no. The end result of a lawsuit is a judgment against the loosing party, resulting in money damages.
 If a creditor wins a lawsuit against the Debtor, the creditor must collect on that judgment.
-One way a creditor can collect on the judgment is by garnishing a Debtor’s wages.
-If the Debtor is self-employed, the creditor can garnish a Debtor’s bank account.
-Once a bankruptcy petition is filed,

 If I file for bankruptcy, will I loose my second house?
 It depends on whether a Chapter 7 bankruptcy or a Chapter 13 bankruptcy is filed.
 A Chapter 7 bankruptcy is also known as a “liquidation” bankruptcy.
 If a Chapter 7 is filed by an individual or a consumer, as opposed to a business, the consumer gets to keep only that property which is exempt under Arizona law.